v12n-io/packer-centos7/README.md

 # packer-centos7
 This repository contains a Packer build for CentOS 7.x Linux on a vSphere platform.
+It is not being maintained any further though.
+Please visit my current repository for Packer / vSphere at https://github.com/v12n-io/packer.
 ## Structure

 ```